 Sharon and Ehrenfeld told me about their harrowing experience while in captivity and how they coped with the trauma in the succeeding years.

-Later, Kahalani recounted the days he was stationed at the Golan Heights, facing off hundreds of Syrian tanks and saving Israel from certain destruction in the process.
+Later, Kahalani recounted the days which he spent at the Golan Heights, facing off hundreds of Syrian tanks and saving Israel from certain destruction in the process.

 Sharon and Ehrenfeld were unfortunately captured and tortured while on duty during the war, whereas Kahalani fought in the Golan Heights, ultimately leading its battalion to victory.